stkent/amplify/README.md

 ```

 <ol start="3">
-  <li>Add a <code>DefaultLayoutPromptView</code> instance to all xml layouts in which you may want to prompt the user for their feedback:</li>
+  <li>Add a <code>DefaultLayoutPromptView</code> instance to all XML layouts in which you may want to prompt the user for their feedback:</li>
 </ol>

 ```xml